 The Company's largest asset is cash.
-The cash position consists of local currency notes held in inventory at its retail and affiliate stores to facilitate the buying and selling of foreign currency, as well as highly liquid foreign currency held at the Company's vault, retail outlets, affiliate stores, or cash inventory in transit between the Company and its locations, available to trade on a retail or wholesale basis.
-The Company also has traditional bank deposits which act as reserves to maintain operations and to facilitate currency transactions at various financial institutions.
+The cash position consists of local currency notes, both in U.S and Canadian dollars, held in inventory at its branch and affiliate locations to facilitate the buying and selling of foreign currency, as well as liquid foreign currency held at the Company's' vaults, branch locations, affiliate partners, or cash inventory in transit between the Company and its locations.
+The Company also has traditional bank deposits which act as reserves to maintain operations and as settlement accounts to facilitate currency transactions at various financial institutions.